sourcegraph/scip-clang/docs/Development.md

 ## IDE integration

-Run `./tools/regenerate-compdb.sh` to generate a compilation database at the root of the repository.
+Run `bazel run //tools:refresh_compile_commands` to generate a compilation database at the root of the repository.
 It will be automatically picked up by clangd-based editor extensions (you may need to reload the editor).